 HbA1C Test –This test measures the average blood glucose level over the last 3 months.

-Fasting blood glucose test-This test is done in the morning on an empty stomach, where the person has to refrain from eating or drinking for 8 hours.
+Fasting blood glucose test- This test is done in the morning on an empty stomach, where the person has to refrain from eating or drinking for 8 hours.

 Random Blood Glucose Test: This test is done randomly at some point in time during the day.

+There is no single test for insulin resistance, but fasting insulin levels, HOMA-IR (Homeostatic Model Assessment of Insulin Resistance), or an oral glucose tolerance test (OGTT) can provide insights into insulin sensitivity.
 The doctors generally perform more than one of these tests to confirm the diagnosis.
 If the blood glucose levels consistently go above the normal range, it determines that the body is becoming resistant to insulin.

 Prevention